WSQS/tigr_test/IFLOW.md

    - User-facing messages should be in English
    - Maintain consistent terminology across all files
    - Use clear, concise English for technical descriptions

+7. **Language Compliance Requirements**
+   - **Mandatory English Usage**: All project content must use English exclusively
+   - **Code Review Checklist**: Verify English compliance during code reviews
+   - **Pre-commit Verification**: Check for non-English content before committing
+   - **Documentation Standards**: All technical docs must follow English writing standards
+   - **International Collaboration**: Support for global development teams
+   - **Quality Assurance**: English compliance as part of code quality metrics
 ### Code Style
 - Use C++17 standard features
 - Class names use PascalCase
 - Functions and variables use camelCase
 - Constants use UPPER_CASE
 - Detailed English comments explaining complex logic

+### Project Language Standards
+- **English-Only Policy**: All project content must be in English
+  - Code comments: All comments must be written in English
+  - Documentation: All documentation files must be in English
+  - Variable/Function Names: Use descriptive English names
+  - User Messages: All user-facing text should be in English
+  - Commit Messages: All git commit messages must be in English
+  - Error Messages: All error messages should be in English
+- **Terminology Consistency**: Use consistent English terminology across all files
+- **International Compliance**: Project follows international software development standards
+- **Code Review Standards**: All code changes must comply with English-only policy
+- **Documentation Standards**: Technical documentation must use clear, concise English

 ### Core Class Design